SAP-samples/ui5-cap-event-app/docs/documentation.md

 When the user has pressed the "Submit" button and validation has succeeded, the data is saved.

 Well, actually that's wrong: the data has been saved all the time, as the user entered field by field, each change was sent to the server with a PATCH request.
 All those changes have been applied to the draft element of the data.
-This means the user could close the browser window at any time, without loosing data, and resume data entry later.
-So what actually happens when the user presses the "Submit" button is that the draft data is "activated" - transferreed from the draft data element into a new or already existing fully persisted data element.
+This means the user could close the browser window at any time, without losing data, and resume data entry later.
+So what actually happens when the user presses the "Submit" button is that the draft data is "activated" - transferred from the draft data element into a new or already existing fully persisted data element.

 Like switching data to draft mode, this again happens by creating an OData operation and executing it.
 This time it's `EventRegistrationService.draftActivate(...)`.